datamol-io/molfeat/README.md

 The next major release requires Python 3.11 or newer and RDKit 2024.09 or newer.
 PyTorch 2.5 or newer is used on maintained platforms; macOS Intel uses the final available 2.2 wheel series with NumPy 1.26 and is tested on Python 3.12.
+On Mac Intel, the `transformer` extra selects Transformers 4.57 rather than 5.
+Use safetensors checkpoints there: current Transformers blocks pickle-based weight loading with PyTorch below 2.6.
+SAFE's notation core can share this environment, but its Transformers 5 model/training extras cannot.

 ### Optional dependencies

 Not all featurizers in the Molfeat core package are supported by default.
 Some featurizers require additional dependencies.
 If you try to use a featurizer that requires additional dependencies, Molfeat will raise an error and tell you which dependencies are missing and how to install them.

 - To install Hugging Face Transformers support: `python -m pip install "molfeat[transformer]"`.
+- To convert SELFIES without Transformers: `python -m pip install "molfeat[selfies]"`.
 - To install PyTorch Geometric support: `python -m pip install "molfeat[pyg]"`.
 - To install FCD support: `python -m pip install "molfeat[fcd]"`.
 - To install HDF5 and Parquet cache support: `python -m pip install "molfeat[cache]"`.